waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure!

-## Current Mission
+## Current Plans & Strategy
-- **Primary Objective:** Defeat the Violet City Gym Leader.

-## Gym Prep Plan
 - Train Hearth, Periscope, and ZEPH to at least Level 10 before challenging the Violet City Gym.
+- Explore the northern part of Route 30 to find better training spots or unfought trainers.
-- Explore Sprout Tower for training and items.
+- Explore Sprout Tower for training and items before the Gym challenge.
-- Use the `team_strategist` agent to evaluate my team composition against the Flying-type Gym.

 ## Game Mechanics & Quirks
 - **Headbutt Trees:** Some trees are 'HEADBUTT_TREE' type and are impassable.